MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 ms.author: v-jillheaden
 title: Introduction to tick.json ms.prod: gaming
-description: "A tutorial that introduces a Creator on how to use tick.json to repeatedly execute functions"
+description: "A tutorial that introduces a Creator on how to use`tick.json`to repeatedly execute functions"
 ---

 # Introduction to tick.json

-While command blocks are great for running a series of commands based on in-game events, Minecraft: Bedrock Edition offers the ability to use the in-game tick function to repeatedly run a series of functions by using a file called **tick.json**.
-Tick.json is stored in the **functions** folder of a behavior pack next to the files containing the functions you want to run.
+While command blocks are great for running a series of commands based on in-game events, Minecraft: Bedrock Edition offers the ability to use the in-game tick function to repeatedly run a series of functions by using a file called **tick.json**. `tick.json` is stored in the **functions** folder of a behavior pack next to the files containing the functions you want to run.

 >[!Note]
->Tick.json uses the gameplay tick which is 20 ticks per second, as opposed to the redstone tick which is 10 ticks per second.
-In other words, the functions you set up to run in tick.json will be executed 20 times every second of gameplay.
+>`tick.json` uses the gameplay tick which is 20 ticks per second, as opposed to the redstone tick which is 10 ticks per second.

 >[!Important]
-> Using tick.json is valuable when you're trying to stay away from using repeating command blocks in-game, it's known for executing functions before the world has fully loaded in.
+>  Unlike repeating command blocks, `tick.json` will execute commands before the world has fully loaded in.
 This might cause unintended behavior if you do not plan function usage carefully.
-> Also, including a lot of commands to be run every tick of the game will severely affect performance, especially in low-end devices.
+>  Be cautious not to run too many commands every tick, as it could affect performance, especially in low-end devices.

 In this tutorial you will learn the following:

 > [!div class="checklist"]
 >
-> - How to set up the file structure in your behavior pack to use tick.json.
+> - How to create the `tick.json` file
-> - How to use tick.json to run functions.
+> - How to use `tick.json` to run functions.

 ### Requirements